Best Lawyers & Law Firm in Sydney

 Contract exchange: Both parties (you and the buyer) sign the contract, and the deposit is usually paid by the buyer.
 At this point, the sale becomes legally binding.

-Settlement: On the agreed-upon settlement date, the remaining funds are transferred to your account, and the buyer takes possession of the property.
+Conveyancing: On the agreed-upon settlement date, the remaining funds are transferred to your account, and the buyer takes possession of the property.
 Your property lawyer will oversee the transfer of ownership and ensure all legal requirements are met.

 Buying a Property